- Each year we have approximately 230 projects involving over 300 students from about 30

 project.

-also presented.
+prizes accompany the Gold, Silver & Bronze medallions.
 The Awards of Merit go to the projects judged to be the best at the Fair.

-These awards consist of an all expense paid trip to
+These awards consist of an all-expense-paid trip to

 represent our region at the week–long, Canada–Wide Science Fair, held in major cities across the country.